 There are big rivers and tributaries that traverse the municipality with Mogalakwena being the biggest one.
 The Limpopo river serves as the border between the municipality and the neighboring countries of Botswana and Zimbabwe.
 As a result the municipality is a gateway to the neighboring countries.
 The rivers in the main are used for agricultural purposes by farmers, but again for domestic use by communities which experience water shortages.

-There are various mountain ranges found biggest mountain.
-The other mountains ar because of its historical significant.
+There are various mountain ranges found within the municipality with the Blouberg Mountain being the biggest mountain.
+The other mountains are the Makgabeng which was declared the national heritage site because of its historical significant.